 Scholarship - this endowed fund generates scholarship awards to students in the name of the fund, as determined by the founding donor(s).
-The fund may be as specific (i.e. designated school, career, grade point, financial need, etc.) or general as the donor wishes.
-Foundation staff works with donors to establish criteria specific to the fund.
-The minimum required to establish an endowed scholarship fund is \$10,000.
-A balance of at least \$12,500 is needed to generate the minimum scholarship amount of \$500 annually.
+The fund may be as specific (i.e. designated school, career, grade point, financial need, etc.) or as general as the donor wishes.
+Community Foundation staff work with donors to establish criteria specific to the fund.
+The minimum required to establish an endowed scholarship fund is \$15,000.
+Scholarship award distribution minimum is \$500, with a goal of reaching \$1,000.
 Incourage partners with International Scholarship and Tuition Services (ISTS) to administer the scholarship application and award process in a non-biased manner and in compliance with IRS requirements.

-Donor Advised - this is the most flexible type of restricted fund available to a donor through the Community Foundation.
-It may be endowed (grants are determined by an annual spending policy calculation) or pass-through (grants are generated by the principal itself and spent down to zero, and needs board approval).
+Donor Advised - this endowed fund is the most flexible type of restricted fund available to a donor through the Community Foundation.
 Donors that prefer to be more involved in their giving and who support changing charitable organizations and areas of interest, often choose advised funds.
 Up to 50% of the grants from this type of fund can support charities outside of the south Wood County area, if the donor desires.

-The donors are able to make suggestions regarding the recipients of the grants generated by the fund, with the Foundation vetting each suggestion to ensure the charitable organization and the grants meet IRS requirements.
+The donors are able to make suggestions regarding the recipients of the grants generated by the fund, with the Community Foundation vetting each suggestion to ensure the charitable organization and the grants meet IRS requirements.
 Grant distributions are then forwarded to the organizations of choice in the name of the fund, as determined by the founding donor(s).
-Donors often use this fund type for tax planning by making lump sum contributions to the fund and then suggesting grant distributions over time.
+Donors often use this type of fund for tax planning by making lump sum contributions to the fund and then suggesting grant distributions over time.

-The advisory role can be passed on to a second generation or a designee of the founding donor, after "which the perpetual purpose of the fund will apply.
 The minimum required to establish a named, endowed donor advised fund is \$10,000.
-Establishing a pass-through donor advised fund is subject to review by the Committee and may require Foundation Board approval.
+Donors requesting to spend more than the annual spending policy from their donor advised fund is subject to review by the Committee and may require Community Foundation Board approval.

-Build-A-Fund - All of the fund types listed above, unrestricted and restricted, may be built over time through the foundation's "Build-A-Fund" program.
-This program allows donors to build a fund over time through contributions and investment net earnings.
+Build-A-Fund - All of the fund types listed above, unrestricted and restricted, may be built over time through the Community Foundation's "Build-A-Fund" program.
+This program allows donors to build a fund up to five years through contributions and investment net earnings.
 The minimum to establish a "Build-A-Fund" of any type is \$1,000.
 The amount is then invested where it will grow through investment net earnings as well as additional contributions until such time as it matures into a grant-making fund.
 Minimum fund endowment levels must be achieved within five years of the initial contribution to the fund.

 Fiscal Sponsorship/Pass Through Fund - these non-endowed funds are for a specified short-term project to which all gifts will be expended in support of a charitable purpose.
 Fiscal sponsorship and pass through funds typically do not exist in perpetuity.
-Establishing these types of funds is subject to review by the Committee and may require Foundation Board approval.
+Establishing these types of funds is subject to review by the Committee and may require Community Foundation Board approval.

-Special fund requests: The Community Foundation will consider special requests for accepting funds below the fund minimums subject to review by the Committee and may require approval of the Managing Director/President/CEO and/or the Foundation Board.
+Special fund requests: The Community Foundation will consider special requests for accepting funds below the fund minimums subject to review by the Committee and may require approval of the Managing Director/President/CEO and/or the Community Foundation Board.
 This is most often the case with fiscal sponsorship funds, memorial funds, or funds established in conjunction with a bequest.